PHYS-103 The Universe: Past, Present, and Future, 3 cr.

 taken up to three times.

-Prereq.: sixteen credit hours of physics courses and consent of department
+Prerequisites: sixteen credit hours of physics courses and consent of department

 PHYS-361 Materials I: Structural, Mechanical and Thermal Properties, 3 cr.